zeroincombenze/tools/docs/pypi_wok_code/rtd_description.rst

 *docs*

-    Prepare documentation to publish on readthedocs website.
+    Prepare documentation to publish on readthedocs website (PYPI).
+    Create / update README and index.html of Odoo module.
+    Notice: README of repository history is tailored with last 60 days items;
+    on README and index,html of module, history is tailored with last 180 days items;
+    However max 12 items are added in README / index.html Summary showed to console are tailored with last 15 days.

 *export MODULE DB [-bBRANCH]*